 Bridge 47: Building Global Citizenship

 IDEA is a partner in a three-year European Commission-funded partnership project entitled Bridge 47: Building Global Citizenship, running 2018-2020.
-Our work will focus on three types of partnerships that can extend awareness and understanding of Development Education practice and impact, while demonstrating the role of partnerships in delivering the SDGs.
+Our work is focusing on three types of partnerships that can extend awareness and understanding of Development Education practice and impact, while demonstrating the role of partnerships in delivering the SDGs.
 These are (a) Knowledge exchange partnerships (b) Advocacy partnerships, and (c) Exploratory partnerships.
-As well as this being an example of partnership in action, IDEA is the leading on the Partnership strand of the project and our work in this area will build partnerships for Development Education both nationally and at a European level.
+As well as this being an example of partnership in action, IDEA is the leading on the Partnership strand of the project and our work in this area is building partnerships for Development Education both nationally and at a European level.